yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > >
 > > 1.
 VarVAMP creates 12 primers to amplify the whole Polio genome, if you use VarVAMP version 1.2.1.
 > > 2.
 The score indicates wheather the primer pair for this amplicon belongs to pool 1 or 2.
 > > 3.
-For the tiled primer scheme the amplicons are around 1400 bases long and for qPCR around 100.
+For the tiled primer scheme, the amplicons are approximately 1400 bases long, while for qPCR,they are around 100 bases.
+The difference in length exists because the goal of the tiled primer scheme is to cover the entire genome without using too many primers that might interact.
+In contrast, qPCR focuses on detecting the presence of matching DNA in the sample.
+Therefore, the amplicons are kept shorter to speed up the amplification process.
 > > 4.
-The qpcr mode reports back small amplicons with an optimized internal probe.
-The TILED mode provides overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
+The qpcr mode generates small amplicons with an optimized internal probe, while the TILED mode produces overlapping amplicons designed for Oxford Nanopore or Whole Genome Sequencing.
 > > 5.
-You can increase the length of the amplicons, the minimal required overlap and the threshold or decrease the maximum number of ambiguous nucleotides per primer.
+You can increase the length of the amplicons, the minimum required overlap and the threshold or reduce the maximum number of ambiguous nucleotides per primer.
 > >
 > {: .solution}
 >